stonne-simulator/omega/README.md

 docker run -it franciscomunoz/stonne_omega_img /bin/bash
 ```

-Most stable version is "master"
+Most stable version of this codebase will always be "master"

 # Documentation